NJeffRob/njeffrob.github.io/_posts/2024-01-14-art_recap_week1.md

 ---
 layout: post
-title: This week in art progress
+title: This week in art progress (Jan 14th 2024)
 ---

 I mentioned in my new year's resolutions post that I was going to learn to draw this year.
 To help motivate that, I want to post my art progress on a weekly(ish) basis.
 This past week was a lot of peanuts characters, practicing fundamentals, and the loomis method of drawing heads.